Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 ## Intent

-Allow the flexible creation of new \"classes\" by creating a single class, each instance of which represents a different type of object.
+Allow the flexible creation of new "classes" by creating a single class, each instance of which represents a different type of object.

 ## Motivation

-Let\'s say we want to create monsters for our RPG.
-We\'ll start out with an interface that defines its health and attacks.
+Let's say we want to create monsters for our RPG.
+We'll start out with an interface that defines its health and attacks.

 ```cpp